FarrukhAdeel67/FarrukhAdeel67/README.md

 - 🔭 Welcome to my GitHub👋, Happy to see you here! 😍
 - 🌱 To the world, I am a Full Stack Engineer who believes on code for change.
 - ⚡The green dots on my GitHub profile represent my journey 🏃‍♂️.
-A passionate Full Stack developer from Pakistan.
+A passionate Full Stack Engineer from Pakistan.
 <br>

 Fuelled by an insatiable passion for the art of software craftsmanship, I unleash my creativity through elegant code, breathing life into extraordinary digital realms.